 In a meeting that lasted less than three minutes, Emmaus Borough Council Monday morning officially approved a 4.325 millage rate that includes an eighth- of-a-mill hike to fund the overnight standby coverage at the fire station.

 The vote was 4-3 with no discussion.
-The eighth of a mill is expected to restore about $80,000 for fire department funding that council had cut in an effort to hold down taxes.
-Water, sewer and the refuse fees will increase.
+The eighth of a mill is expected to restore about $80,000 for fire department funding that council had cut in an effort to hold down taxes. will increase.

 With millage at 4.325, a homeowner with a property assessed at $100,000 would pay $432 a year in borough property taxes.
 Like other municipalities, Emmaus has been reminding residents that their individual property taxes might be going up or down in 2013 due to Lehigh County’s reassessment of property.

-To offset increases in the borough’s costs for workers' compensation and employee pensions, council had found about $450,000 in reductions in the $8.7 million budget to hold the line on taxes, according Councilman Brian Holtzhafer, who chairs the budget and finance committee.
+To offset increases in the borough’s costs for workers' compensation and employee pensions, council had found about in the $8.7 million budget to hold the line on taxes, according Councilman Brian Holtzhafer, who chairs the budget and finance committee.

 Those reductions originally included cutting about $100,000 for overnight paid on-call standby coverage that assures there is a small crew of firefighters in the station at all times.
 "We had cut that line item from $172,000 to $72,000," Holtzhafer said.
 "And we gave $80,000 back."